 In addition to the long-term cost savings that replacement doors and windows can provide, they also create a great selling point for a home and allow a seller to value their home at a higher price point.
 These are all reasons to replace your doors and windows.

 These are just a few types of home improvements that can add value to your home while also enhancing your living experience within it.
-The options and opportunities to improve your home and increase its value are near limitless.
+The options and opportunities to improve your home and increase its value are near limitless and are good considerations whether you are remodeling or home or moving.

 If you are looking for ways to add value to your home, the best place to start is by speaking with an experienced home improvement contractor that can guide you through the process and make suggestions that are tailored to your individual situation.